 Welcome to my website.
 I make music in a wide variety of styles from experimental music in concert halls to fiddle tunes in the subways.
-You can listen to examples by clicking on the "mp3" link to the left.
-See below for upcoming events, links to purchase cds and watch videos and (down at the bottom) my artistic statement.
+The above video is a humorous piece about my life as a working musician.
+See below for upcoming events, links to purchase albums and watch videos, and (down at the bottom) my artistic statement.

 Click here to watch my concert Becoming Human on youtube.
-I was very lucky to have such great musicians joining me on this project.
 The show took place May 20, 2012 at PS217 in Brooklyn and was funded, in part, by a grant from the Brooklyn Arts Council Creative Arts Fund.

 In May 2011 at The Stone I presented an eclectic concert of (mostly) solo pieces written for 9 fantastic musician friends of mine.
 Click here to watch it on youtube.